 This proposal is for a one-year study to continue an industry-based research fleet approach to biological, catch, and bycatch sampling for northern Atlantic black sea bass.
-The project has been successful through the first four years of funded work and has sampled over 27,000 black sea bass.
-Year 5 funding is expected to result in increased sampling rates and coverage as the
+The project has been successful through the first five years of funded work and has sampled over 53,000 black sea bass.

-Research Fleet has expanded while reducing overall costs.
 An additional year of funding would bolster the first year-round, multi-year database for this biologically data poor species.
 Ultimately, long term maintenance of this project will provide invaluable data to the ACCSP, ASMFC, and MAFMC, and improve the assessment and management of the northern Atlantic black sea bass resource.
 The CFRF and RI DEM have continued to apply for funding for this project through external sources and have secured supplemental funding to partially support the Research Fleet as described above.
 Obtaining long-term funding for the Research Fleet is a top and ongoing priority for project PIs and staff.

-In-kind contribution: The total project cost is \$154,478.
-In-kind contributions provided by RI DEM and CFRF total \$25,638.
-Thus, RI DEM and CFRF will provide 15% of total project costs.
+In-kind contribution: The total project cost is \$63,342.
+In-kind contributions provided by RI DEM and CFRF total \$19,707.
+Thus, RI DEM and CFRF will provide 31% of total project costs.